Picture to Burn: Background and release

+In 2004, Pennsylvania-born Taylor Swift moved to Nashville, Tennessee at fourteen to pursue a career in country music.
+She signed a professional songwriting contract with Sony/ATV in 2004 and a recording contract with Big Machine Records in 2005.
+She wrote many songs with Liz Rose, who became an important collaborator and formed a lasting working relationship with Swift in her future career.
+Swift had productive sessions with Rose because she respected Swift's vision and did not want to put her in the "Nashville cookie-cutter songwriting mold".
+Near the end of 2005, Swift recorded songs for her self-titled debut album with producer Nathan Chapman.
+By the time production wrapped, Swift had completed her first year of high school in Hendersonville, Tennessee.

-Swift was inspired to write "Picture to Burn" by an informal boyfriend from high school; both Swift and the boy were classmates at Hendersonville High School in Tennessee.
-She found him narcissistic and cocky, which frustrated her, and channeled this feeling through her after-school songwriting.
-Liz Rose co-wrote the song on guitar, and Swift gave it a comedic edge, exclaiming to herself, "I hate his stupid truck that he doesn't let me drive.
+"Picture to Burn" was one of the album tracks Swift wrote with Rose on guitar.
+Swift was inspired to write it by a male classmate at Hendersonville High School.
+In an interview with The Washington Post, Swift said, "It's about a guy who didn't like me back, and I got really mad, you know?"
+She also found him narcissistic, which frustrated her; in an after-school songwriting session with Rose, Swift exclaimed to herself, "I hate his stupid truck that he doesn't let me drive.
 He's such a redneck!
-Oh my God!", a line that was ultimately developed into the chorus.
-Speaking of "Picture to Burn", Swift described it as brutally honest and cited it as an example of how she expressed her feelings towards those who wronged her.
+Oh my God!"
+The two later developed a line in the chorus based on this sentence.
+Swift said "Picture to Burn" was a "brutally honest" song and cited it as an example of how she expressed her feelings towards those who wronged her.
 She said it was the only song driven by anger on her self-titled debut album (2006) and that it was a topic she felt most teenage females could relate to.
 After Swift performed "Picture to Burn" at concerts throughout 2006–2007, she decided to pick it as a single because the crowd seemed to be the most enthusiastic with most screaming it "at the top of their lungs".